Matejz90/Tripple-coin-mining/README.md

 # How to get ETH, ZIL and TON wallet adress

 *   for ETH is primary choice metamask
 *   for ZIL go to binance, click deposit, find ZIL and check your deposit address.
-This is your ZIL address what you use in minerstat.
+This is your ZIL address, what you use in minerstat.
-*   for TON you need download wallet app.
-Stick to opensource wallets like: [https://github.com/ton-blockchain/wallet-desktop/releases](https://github.com/ton-blockchain/wallet-desktop/releases)
+*   for TON you need to download wallet app.
+Stick to open source wallets like: [https://github.com/ton-blockchain/wallet-desktop/releases](https://github.com/ton-blockchain/wallet-desktop/releases)

 # Sources